aneldev/dynadux/doc/Debugging.md

 ## Debugging features

-Open the console and type `dynaduxDebugMiddleware.list`
+Open the console and type `dynaduxDebugMiddleware`

 You will get something like this: